Continuous Certification

 Check Your CC Status At Anytime By Logging On To MyABNS

-All Diplomates who were Certified by the ABNS in 1999 or later are required to participate in CC to maintain their Certification.
-Both CC and annual dues payment must be completed each year.
+All Diplomates who were Certified by the ABNS in 1999 or later are required to participate in Continuing Certification (CC) to maintain their Certification.
+In addition to the annual CC requirements, the ABNS also collects an annual dues payment of $395.
+Both CC requirements and the annual dues payment must be completed each year.
 A new time-limited certification is awarded to Diplomates at the end of the 10th year after successfully completing all CC requirements annually and paying all annual dues.

 New 10-year certificates will be mailed towards the end of December for Diplomates who have completed the annual CC requirements, paid dues, and are at the end of a 10-year cycle.
 However, Certificates may be subject to forfeit (and Diplomates may lose their Certified status at any time) if a Diplomate fails to annually complete all elements of CC each year during the 10 year cycle (subject to certain grace periods discussed below).